Skip to footer content

 $vbLabelText $csharpLabel

-When ReadBarCodes is enabled and set to true, barcode detection activates without significantly impacting processing time.
-The Barcodes collection in the result contains the value and format type for each detected barcode, supporting standard formats such as QR codes, Code 128, EAN-13, and UPC.
-This dual capability eliminates the need for separate barcode scanning libraries when processing documents that contain both human-readable text and machine-readable code.
+When ReadBarCodes is set to true, barcode detection activates without significantly impacting processing time.
+The Barcodes collection in the result contains the value and format type for each detected barcode.
+Supported formats include QR codes, Code 128, EAN-13, UPC, Data Matrix, and PDF417.
+This dual capability eliminates the need for separate barcode scanning libraries when processing documents that contain both human-readable text and machine-readable codes.

 Input